Government House, Hong Kong: Exterior

 The main entrance of the house faces south towards Victoria Peak.
 Down on the northern side is the Former Central Government Offices, where most government secretariat offices were situated until 2011.

 The carriage porch at the front with granite frames is a notable architectural feature of Government House.

-The exterior of Government House is plastered in Art Deco style.
-Government House has its unique character and historical meanings with a blend of different architectural styles added on over more than a century.
+The exterior is plastered in the Art Deco style, and the blend of architectural styles with each subsequent addition imparts its character and historical significance reflective of its history of more than a century.

 Garden

 Government House has a front lawn and a back garden with dazzling flowers.
 Originally planted in 1919, the multi-coloured azaleas bloom every spring.
 There is also a rare species of tree, Brownea grandiceps (Rose of Venezuela), originating from South America and listed in the Register of Old and Valuable Trees of the Leisure and Cultural Services Department.
 Seven metres tall, with a crown spread of nine metres, this tree has been maintained in superb condition by the dedicated horticultural staff.
 Indeed, there are many mature trees on the grounds.
 Among those trees stands the giant Litchi chinensis.

 The garden also features a kidney-shaped swimming pool and an outdoor fish pond.